 In 1881 Mr. Frederick Holmwood, C.B., the H.B.M.
 Consul in Zanzibar noted a curious practice amongst the local fishermen.
 He noticed them carving small wooden containers out of wood, and on inquiry was told they were used to keep “Chazo,” which he discovered were fish known as remoras or “suckerfish,” from the family, Echeneidae.

 The common remora (Remora remora) , have a specialized appendage on the top of their heads, which allow them to suction onto other larger fish, and sometimes boats or divers.
+Once attached to its target the remora moves its self backwards increasing the suction onto the target.
+To detach its self it moves forward.

 There is some contention on whether this allows them a free ride on the target fish to feed off scraps or feces.
 That being said, however, remoras have a habit of suctioning onto sharks, turtles, boats and even dolphin, using this specialized appendage.